utkinn/PyGmod/_sources/reference/internal.rst.txt

 Internal modules
 ================

-These modules are not intended to be used by addon developers.
+These modules are not intended to be used by regular addon developers.

 .. toctree::
     :maxdepth: 2